catarina-moreira/PINNs_Reading_Group/SINDy/README.md

 ![Animated GIF](gifs/lorenz.gif)

- In this work, we combine sparsity-promoting techniques and machine learning with nonlinear dynamical systems to discover governing equations from noisy measurement data.
+The goal of SINDy is to combine sparsity-promoting techniques and machine learning with nonlinear dynamical systems to discover governing equations from noisy measurement data.

  ## Why Sparcity?